 Autumn Colours of the Pacific East Coast Highway

-Door to Door pickups, Transport, Accommodation, Flights When Applicable, All entries, Meals as listed.
+Door to Door pickups, Flights when Applicable, Transport, Accommodation, all entries, Local guide, Meals as listed.

 This morning we’ll enjoy the coastal views all the way to Whakatane we’ll stop along the way for morning tea and some lunch.
 Our destination for the evening is Te Kaha a small New Zealand community situated in the near Opotiki.
 We’ll spend our night at the stylish Te Kaha Resort overlooking the shimmering waters of The Eastern Bay of Plenty.
 Fall asleep to the sound of waves lapping at the shores just meters from your room.

 Our journey continues along the Great Pacific Highway, passing through small settlements, an area steeped in Maori history.
 We will visit St Mary & Tikitiki churches to view their lovely carvings.
 We call in at beautiful Waihau Bay with its sweep of white sands beach and take time to stroll out onto the historic Hicks Bay Wharf.
 Some of the country’s finest Manuka honey and oils are produced in the area, in what is developing into a significant industry.
 We will stop at East Cape Manuka for some insights into this fascinating industry and what it has done for the local economy.
 After lunch, we amble along the seaside road to Cape Runaway, where those feeling energetic climb the steps to the East Cape lighthouse, to be rewarded with breath-taking views from the top.
 We spend the night in either Te Puia Springs or Tokomaru Bay, depending on the size of the group.
 We enjoy a great meal and local entertainment at the local seaside hotel.